Using the Tip of the Red Giant Branch as a Distance Indicator in the Near Infrared: Conclusions

 \item In the I-band equivalent HST F814W filter and JWST F090W filter, the TRGB is remarkably constant across all ages and metallicities probed.
 In the slightly redder HST F110W, JWST F115W, and ground-based J filters, the TRGB magnitudes show variability up to 0.3 (0.09) magnitudes depending on the metallicity (age) of the stellar population.
 In filters longward of the J-band, the TRGB magnitude varies by $\sim0.6$ ($\sim0.1$) mag depending on the metallicity (age) of the stellar population.
 The TRGB luminosities in the near-infrared are fainter for younger and/or metal-poor stellar populations.
 If the younger populations are also more metal-rich, the TRGB will be brighter due the stronger influence of metallicity on the luminosity.
 Metal-poor populations will be fainter, regardless of stellar age, which has important implications for designing observing strategies of such systems and determining integration times needed to reach sufficient photometric depths for secure TRGB detections.

 \item After applying a TRGB slope and color-based correction using a set of fiducial synthetic photometry (i.e., a 10 Gyr stellar population with Z$=-1.5$), the spread in the measured TRGB magnitudes is minimized to $0.02-0.05$ mag in filters blueward of the IRAC bandpasses, corresponding to an uncertainty in distance of 0.9 $-$ 2.0\%.
 Thus, with careful empirical calibrations that can correct for {\em both stellar age and metallicity}, near-infrared filters offer increased observational efficiency for measuring the TRGB.
 For example, accurate TRGB distances could be achieved using the JWST F277W filter with a gain of 2 magnitudes in brightness over the I-band.
 In the absence of such calibrations, TRGB distances in the near-infrared are vulnerable to systematic uncertainties of $\sim$30\% (i.e., $\Delta$dm $\sim0.6$ mag).

-We stress that the 0.9$-$2.0\% precision in distance represents the {\em minimum} uncertainties in this wavelength regime.
+\item We stress that the 0.9$-$2.0\% precision in distance represents the {\em minimum} uncertainties in this wavelength regime.
 Uncertainties on TRGB magnitudes measured from real observational data will be higher due to photometric uncertainties, the presence of TP-AGB and potentially larger number of RHeB stars, reddening uncertainties, and the accuracy of an empirically determined calibration.

 \item Even after applying a slope and color-based correction using a set of fiducial synthetic photometry, the TRGB magnitudes varied by $\sim0.15$ mag in the IRAC 3.6 and 4.5 $\micron$ band passes (which are similar to the JWST F356W and F444W filters).
 The increased sensitivity to age and metal content and steep RGB slope makes the TRGB at these redder wavelengths less desirable as a precision distance indicator, consistent with TRGB magnitudes measured observationally from Spitzer 3.6 $\micron$ data \citep{McQuinn2017a}.